Registration Dossier

 Additional information

-Data were available from several published sources on the acute toxicity of silver to freshwater invertebrates when silver nitrate was used as the test substance.
+Data were available from several published sources on the short-term toxicity of silver to freshwater invertebrates when silver nitrate was used as the test substance.
 The most sensitive 48 hour EC50 is reported by Bianchini et al. (2002) for the water flea, Daphnia magna.
-Similar EC50 values were reported by other authors (e.g. Glover et al., 2005).
+Similar EC50 values were reported by other authors (e.g. Glover et al. 2005).

 In freshwater, short-term tests indicate that invertebrates are more sensitive than fish.
 Within the invertebrates, cladocerans and amphipods are more sensitive than aquatic insects, which are in turn more sensitive than other tested invertebrate groups.
 This is consistent with other metals (e.g. copper and cadmium).

 Data on the toxicity of silver to marine invertebrates are more limited.
 However, the data indicate that marine invertebrates are less sensitive to silver than freshwater species.
-The most sensitive acute EC50 (mortality) for marine invertebrates is 154.6 μg Ag/L for the copepod, Acartia tonsa (Pedroso et al., 2007).
+The most sensitive acute LC50 (mortality) for a marine invertebrate is 15 μg Ag/L for the sea urchin Strongylocentrotus purpuratus (Dinnel et al. 1989).

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.